aParr12/pac_man/README.md

-PacMan moves across the screen and reverses direction once it reaches the end of the screen - this will continue to repeat.
-Roadmap: make pacman drop down once it reaches the end of the screen.
+A PacMan image dynamically moves across the screen then reverses direction.
+This project primarily focuses on HTML and JavaScript skills.
+Roadmap: A future improvement could be making PacMan move vertically and horizonally once reaching the end of the screen.
+License Info: See MIT License.